 - a.
 Development in Limited Scale areas should be three storeys in height or less. - b.
-Development in Limited Scale areas may limit building mass above the second storey in Neighbourhood Local areas.
+Development in Limited Scale areas may limit building mass above the second storey in Neighbourhood Local areas. - c.
+In Neighbourhood Connector and Neighbourhood Local areas, each residential unit in Limited Scale areas should have an individual entrance at grade.

-2.3.2 Low Scale - Modified
+2.3.2.
+Low Scale - Modified

 Low Scale - Modified accommodates developments that are four storeys or less.
-This modifier includes forms such as single-detached, semi-detached, duplex, rowhouse residential development, apartments, stacked townhouses, stand-alone or mixed-use buildings.
+This modifier includes forms such as, but not limited to, single-detached, semi-detached, duplex, rowhouse residential development, apartments, stacked townhouses, stand-alone or small mixed-use buildings.

 a.
-Development in Low Scale - Modified areas should be X storeys or less in height.
+Development in Low Scale - Modified areas should be four storeys or less in height.

-2.3.3 Low Scale
+2.3.3.
+Low Scale